 "Since starting the course I can't tell you how many times my children just listen to me without resistance" - A parent testimonial

-And now with English, Spanish and Afrikaans subtitles (Close Captions).
-This course is used in over 280 schools in South Africa and as part of the teacher training programes!
+And now with English, Spanish, Afrikaans and Nepali subtitles (Close Captions).
+This course is used in over 280 schools in South Africa and as part of the teacher training programs!